larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

     ```
 4. Restore the database that you exported from the OnPremVM to the MySQL cluster.
 Make sure to use the **Import from Self-Contained File** option.

-5. Run a query to on the **ost\_user** table to show that the data was restore to the **osticket** schema (database).
+5. Run a query to on the **ost\_user** table to show that the data was restore to the **osticket** schema (database)

 *Exit Criteria:*

--   A connection using MySQL Workbench was made and the osticket database has been successfully restored.
+-   A connection using MySQL Workbench was made and the osticket database has been successfully restored

 ### Task 3: Deploy the Virtual Machine Scale Set for the OsTicket application